Good news is it's now in, and I am happy with how it's working; I feel my design goals have been met.

 And!
 Let's make this "delay" and "length" controllable by CV as well.

 If there is anything else out there that does all this in a 2u Frac (or by hooking up Euro power, something like 18HP Euro?)
 I don't know about it (yet).
-There probably is?
-Oh well yeh, there are like 5000 mod circuits out there, so again: whatever.
-I'm doing this for my health....
+There probably is. there are like 5000 Euro modules out there already.

 Ardunio 4yer wheeno?
 This gate delay module could have been built entirely with analog circuitry, a good starting point would be the circuit here, or following the examples in the E-M forum post here, but in this day and age, for anything involving gate logic: forget all notions of 555s and any capacitor/resistor rubbish--let's make it easy with an Arduino, some buffers and simple support circuitry, program it up, and we're done.

 Wait--let's make it more challenging, let's use an Arduino Pro Mini.
 I haven't used one of those before, choosing Nanos and Nano Clonos for my modules so far, but how different could the APM be? that's not tricky at all, those are documented?
 Even worse, let's use a no-name Chinese clone super cheapo Pro Mini instead of whatever Adafruit came up with.
 Using clones to save me $8USD has been known to save bench time right?
-Well, no, but sorry, Doctor., that's how I roll.
+Well, no, in fact saving the $8 usually causes me to waste an entire afternoon, but sorry, Dr., that's how I roll.

 also let's build 2 or 3 of these things behind one 2u Frac?
 Why not??